lehnertu/LiberaSpark-OPCUA/README.md

 - Access to device is handled via the internal MCI facility.
 - Server configuration is loadad from file /nvram/cfg/opcua.xml
 - The /dev/libera.strm0 is captured to obtain the measured data.
-- When enabled, all data from strm0 is sent out to an UDP output stream.
+- The data stream is no longer copied to an output stream, the second (fast) network interface is used instead.

 # Project status
 The server compiles and runs stabily on the devices used for the tests.